dawnandrew100/seq.rs/src/content/posts/2025/july.md

 ## Monthly challenge

-___
+**Strobemers** are fuzzy matching seeds that offer better tolerance for mutations like insertions and deletions compared to traditional k-mers.
+They're a great tool for efficient sequence comparison and alignment.

+Implement your own **strobemer generator function** in Rust.

+- MinStrobe - Choose subsequent strobes by selecting the minimum hash within a sliding window.
+- RandStrobe - Choose subsequent strobes by a pseudo-random but reproducible rule derived from hash values.

+**Your function should**:

+- Input: DNA string
+- Parameters: `k`, `w_min`, and `w_max` (k = strobe length, w = window length)
+- Output: a list of strobemers (strings or hashes)

+### Bonus Challenge

+Invent and implement a **new strobe algorithm**!

+Here are a few ideas to inspire you:

+- **HybridStrobe** – switch between minstrobe and randstrobe dynamically
+- **LoopStrobe** – pick strobes from both forward and reverse directions
+- **EntropyStrobe** – prefer high-complexity regions for matching
+- **FixedGapStrobe** – always pick the second strobe at a fixed offset

+### How to Share

+- Post your code as a GitHub repo or Gist
+- Share your entry on the discord

+---

 ![Ferris in Bioinformatics](/img/ferris.png)

 Have a tool, paper, dataset, or idea you’d like featured?
 Have suggestions for the website?
 Want to submit your answer to the challenge to potentially be featured on next month’s newsletter?
 [![Discord](https://img.shields.io/badge/Join%20Us-Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/dCMfwuze48)